matheusgr76/matheusgr76/README.md

-AI-Powered Analyst | Sports Betting Quant | Excel Wizard ♦ Veritas in numeris est ♦
+AI-Powered Analyst | Project Management | Data Analysis ♦ Veritas in numeris est ♦

  Building intelligent systems at the intersection of AI and analytics